Zuo-Lihan/LLM-Full-Loop/README.md

 	·MedNLI-Sent
 =======================================================================================
 Shortcut: There is much room for improvement.
 Some details need to be improved.
-               The Loop method is not applicaple to every model, for example, the medAlpaca usually can't generate valid response to a long input sentence, which means the fusion-knowledge is not applicable and then results that the Loop method is useless.
+               The Loop method does not apply to every model, the MedAlpaca usually can't generate valid responses to a long input sentence, which means the Fusion-Knowledge is not applicable, and then the results of the Loop method are useless for MedAlpaca.